Top Tips To Protect Yourself After Separation

 Try and Stay On Good Terms With Your Ex

 It doesn’t matter whether you had children in your relationship or not, the more civil your relationship with your ex is, the better you’ll be able to resolve anything that needs resolving so you can sever ties and move on with your lives.
-A civil relationship status will lead to things moving along more quickly, and ultimately a fairer outcome for everybody concerned; children included.
+Civil relationship status will lead to things moving along more quickly, and ultimately a fairer outcome for everybody concerned; children included.
 Bickering and bitterness will only prolong the completion of the separation process.

 Seek Expert Legal Advice